Skip to Main Content

 Opioid maintenance programs

 that are licensed under Health-General Article § 8-404, Annotated Code of Maryland and comply with Code of Federal Regulations 42, Part 8 and COMAR 10.47.02.11.

 licensed under Agriculture Article, Title 2, Subtitle 3, Annotated Code of Maryland when dispensing controlled substances for animals in the usual course of providing professional services.

 2. I qualify as a dispenser.
 What am I required to do?

-Dispensers are required by law to electronically report data on CDS prescription drugs dispensed to a patient or a patient’s agent in the State.
-Dispensers must register with and report to Health Information Designs (HID), the State’s authorized agent for PDMP data collection.
-For details on registration, see “Chapter 4: Data Submission” in the MD PDMP
+Dispensers are required by law to electronically report data on CDS prescription drugs dispensed to a patient or a patient’s agent in or into the State of Maryland.
+Dispensers must register with and report to NIC, the State’s authorized agent for PDMP data collection.
+For details on registration, see “Chapter 4: Data Submission” in the

 or contact the MD PDMP Help Desk by email at

 The MD PDMP is required by law to monitor the prescribing and dispensing of prescription drugs that contain a Schedule II, III, IV, or V CDS as designated under Title 5, Subtitle 4 of the Criminal Law Article, Annotated Code of Maryland.